SofaDefrost/Cosserat/README.md

 ## Publications
-1. Pieces-wise constant Strain PCS: This feature is based on the paper 1.a. __Discrete cosserat approach for soft robot dynamics: A new piece-wise constant strain model with torsion and shears__ [Link to the paper](https://ieeexplore.ieee.org/document/7759808)
+1. Pieces-wise constant Strain PCS: This feature is based on the paper
+- __Discrete cosserat approach for soft robot dynamics: A new piece-wise constant strain model with torsion and shears__ [Link to the paper](https://ieeexplore.ieee.org/document/7759808)
-1.b. __Coupling numerical deformable models in global and reduced coordinates for the simulation of the direct and the inverse kinematics of Soft Robots__ [Link to the paper](https://ieeexplore.ieee.org/abstract/document/9362217).
+- __Coupling numerical deformable models in global and reduced coordinates for the simulation of the direct and the inverse kinematics of Soft Robots__ [Link to the paper](https://ieeexplore.ieee.org/abstract/document/9362217).
 The link to download the Pdf of the Paper: __https://hal.archives-ouvertes.fr/hal-03192168/document__

 <div align="center">
   <a href="https://www.youtube.com/watch?v=qwzKAgw31pU"><img src="https://img.youtube.com/vi/qwzKAgw31pU/0.jpg" alt="link to youtube"></a>
 </div>

-2. Pieces-wise Nonconstant Strain:
+2. Pieces-wise Non-constant Strain:
 3. DCM with Plastic model